+Investment Disclaimer

-Investment Disclaimer All of the content published and distributed by Chat With Traders is to be treated as general information only.
+All of the content published and distributed by Chat With Traders is to be treated as general information only.
 Any securities mentioned are not a recommendation to buy or sell.

 Both, Chat With Traders and our guests have not taken into account your financial situation, risk tolerance, level of experience or goals.
-Therefore you must do your own due diligence, and consult with an independent licensed professional before making any investment.
-While the majority of our guests are active and abundantly successful within the finical markets, past performance does not indicate future results.
-Trading carries a high level or risk and you could potentially lose your entire investment.
+Therefore you must do your own due diligence, and if applicable, consult with an independent licensed professional before making any investment or trade.

+While the majority of our guests are active and abundantly successful within the financial markets, past performance does not indicate future results.